Jens Castrop: Club career

 A native of Düsseldorf, Castrop began his career in the youth academy of Fortuna Düsseldorf.
-In 2015, he transferred to the academy of Düsseldorf's rival, 1.FC Köln, where he played for the club's U15 and U17 teams.
+In 2015, he transferred to the academy of Düsseldorf's rival, 1.
+FC Köln, where he played for the club's under-15 and under-17 teams.
 In August 2020, Castrop was promoted to the club's first team by manager Markus Gisdol.
 He also signed a long-term professional contract until June 2023.